Electronic Signatures

 Non-disclosure Agreements (NDAs)

-As a business, you’re always trying to stay one step ahead of your competitors; NDAs can help you with this.
+As a business, you’re always trying to stay one step ahead of your competitors; NDAs can help you.
 Non-disclosure agreements ensure anyone who comes into contact with your organization is legally obligated to keep sensitive information private.

 Legally binding signatures ensure that former employees, contractors, or consultants are issued NDAs, guaranteeing your trade secrets remain secret.